RishabhMaurya3/Code-Review-Assistant/README.md

 | GET    | `/api/reviews/:id`   | Get specific review    |
 | POST   | `/api/auth/login`    | Login                  |
 | POST   | `/api/auth/register` | Register               |

 ---
+## 🚀 LLM Code Review Prompt

+This is the prompt which is being sent by the backend.
+You are not required to write this prompt.

+              👇

+You are an expert Java software engineer.

+Review the code and respond ONLY using this exact format (no extra explanations):

+🛑 Errors:
+- error1
+- error2

+🔧 Fixes:
+- fix1
+- fix2

+💡 Suggestions:
+- suggestion1
+- suggestion2

+📦 Corrected Code:

+(only corrected code without comments)

+Code:

+(contains code which you will upload for review either by pasting or file upload)

+---
 ## 🛠️ Installation & Setup